Grades K-5: $14,375

 Tuition Refund Plan

 Because the financial commitment of enrollment is for an entire year, IPA offers a Tuition Refund Plan.
 Cost of the Tuition Refund Plan is three (3) percent of the total tuition.
 The Tuition Refund Plan enables parents to insure themselves against full liability for unused tuition due to student withdrawal, dismissal, or extended medical absence.
 Please be aware, participation in the Tuition Refund Plan is required for families who choose the Monthly Payment Plan and is optional for those families who pay the full tuition by July 1.
+Download a pdf of the Tuition Refund Plan for more information.

 Additional expenses are Lunch and Extended Day Care, which are not covered by tuition.
 Students may bring lunch from home or elect to order lunch at an additional cost.
 IPA offers a convenient before and after school extended care program on-campus for an additional fee.